 Pain in arthritis is caused by mechanical stimuli – as the joint is damaged, thermal stimuli – as friction and swelling causes heat, and chemical stimuli – as tissue damage causes chemicals in the joint to change.

-What causes pain?Pain is caused when your senses detect harm to your body.
+Pain is caused when your senses detect harm to your body.
 This detection causes neurons to fire, and those neurons carry messages to the brain, alerting it to the pain.
 This transfer of information allows for speedy reactions, and can help you to avoid further harm.
 Messages can travel through the central nervous system as fast as 250 miles per hour, which is very important if you need to react to a burn or something similar.

 In essence, pain is your body’s way of telling you to stop doing what you’re doing, or to at least be careful!

 Nociceptors are very specialised sensory receptors at the end of nerve fibres that are spread throughout your body, and they’re responsible for detecting harmful sensations.
 They translate these sensations into electrical signals, which can then be sent into the central nervous system.

 - Mechanical stimuli – when something in the body’s main mechanism breaks, or malfunctions